 Amy holds dual B.S. degrees in Computer Science and Mathematics from the University of Utah (2003), and S.M.
 (2005) and Ph.D.
 (2010) degrees in Computer Science from Massachusetts Institute of Technology.
 From 2009-2013, she was a postdoctoral research fellow at Harvard Medical School, advised by David Reich and David Altshuler.
 Her research interests focus on understanding haplotypes: their structure, genealogy, and evolution, as well as on computational haplotype-based methods development.
 Her current research focuses on meiotic recombination, including the rate and biological processes underlying gene conversion formation.

 See Amy’s website for more information.

 Minyoung received a Ph.D.
 (2012) from the University of Toronto in Ecology & Evolutionary Biology (advised by Locke Rowe).
 Her dissertation examined how males and females evolve sexual dimorphism.
 Although males and females share many of the same genes, they may be under pressure to express them differently.
 It remains a puzzle how the genome adapts to this sexually dimorphic selection.
-For her postdoc, Min is interested in studying sex-specific adaptations and sexual selection in the genomes of primates.
+For her postdoc, Min is interested in studying variation in the mutation rate in primates.